revgizmo/engager/scripts/README.md

 ## Overview

-The context capture system provides automated project status tracking and documentation updates for the zoomstudentengagement R package.
+The context capture system provides automated project status tracking and documentation updates for the engager R package.
 It generates context files for AI agents and automatically updates PROJECT.md with current metrics.

 ## Scripts